jmtilli/micronovaxrr/deploy/README-1st.txt

 double-clicking xrr.jar limits the maximum memory allocation to a value too small.
 Hitting the memory limit will result in unpredictable behavior.
 This note does not apply to modern computers with both a Java version greater than 1.5 and 2 gigabytes of memory or more.
 With modern computers, you may start the program by double-clicking xrr.jar.
+Note that the default binaries provided work only with Java 1.8, so running the software on Java 1.5 requires additional compilation work.

 If you need more materials than included or support for different wavelengths,